eelegiap/levreadingcircle/talking-about-racism.md

 ## Questions to ponder
 1. How is white privilege described differently in the Collins and McIntosh pieces?
 What are the implications of these different definitions of white privilege?
 2. What is the cost of privilege?
-Is it possible to create a just society without some people giving up privileges based on race?
+Is it possible to create a just society without some people giving up their privileges?
 Can privilege be redistributed?
 3. How do you interact with privilege in your everyday life?
-What facets of life does privilege affect?
+What spheres of life are affected by privilege (home, school, career, culture)?